from (Lynch & Park, 2017):

 Analytic Inverse Kinematics

-We begin by writing the forward kinematics of a spatial six-dof open chain:
+We begin by writing the forward kinematics of a spatial six-dof open chain using the Denavit-Hartenberg method:

 6R PUMA-Type Arm